 Getting the right content to the right people: With a big library, it’s imperative to steer people to the best content for their specific needs.

 Merchandising your most strategic content: A really common mistake in content marketing is to promote the recent over the best.
-A two-year-old eBook might still be the best for certain audiences and buying stages.
+A 2-year-old e-book might still be the best for certain audiences and buying stages.

 While each piece you produce will have its own marketing and social media program around it, library marketing is all about treating your entire content resource strategically – the art and science of generating the most value from your content.
 It’s an emerging discipline, but a few library marketing principles are becoming clear.

 A content strategy and editorial program are the basics of content marketing.
 As your library grows it’s even more important.
 Have a clear idea of what you want your content to do and what stories you most need to tell.

 Buyer personas are just as important for your library as for your entire website.
 Know exactly who you’re aiming for and what their needs are.
 Then build content journeys for them.
 If a persona is an early-stage prospect from a small business, create content specific to their needs and make it really easy for them to find it.

 Personas keep each piece of content on track, and they also make it easier for you to organize and present your library.
 Each of your important personas should be able to get to the right content for them without wading through a lot of irrelevant stuff.

 Library marketing must be driven by facts, and facts come from analytics.
 You’ll already be tracking downloads but you can also review these kinds of metrics: